 The National Association of Exclusive Buyer Agents (NAEBA, who solely represent buyers in the realty business) has suggested that as much as 82% of buyers are sidetracked from the important issues by a well-staged house.
 This organization also concedes that home staging nets more cash and faster sales – so it works!

-Some of the underhand tricks used in staging can include using smaller furniture to make a room look larger, placing rugs over damaged parts of the floor, or using curtains to hide rotting sills.
-Also specified is the practice of putting a cheap paint job on to cover defects.
+Some of the underhand tricks used in staging can include using smaller furniture to make a room look larger.
+They may place rugs over damaged parts of the floor, or using curtains to hide rotting sills.
+Also noted is the practice of putting a cheap paint job on to cover defects.
 Your realtor is legally obligated to let you know of any defects, but only if he actually knows about them!

 Buyers are urged by the NAEBA to be cautious and to remember that when the house is sold, the stage is taken away.
-The tricks of home staging do not improve the floor plan, or the square footage of the home or the quality of the neighborhood, and these are the qualities that you will be re-selling at a later date.
+The tricks of home staging do not improve the floor plan, or the square footage of the home.
+Nor does it alter the quality of the neighborhood.
+These are the qualities that you will be re-selling at a later date.